intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         venv/bin/python ./pccsadmin.py cache
         ```

-    The PCCS Admin Tool uses the data contained in the input JSON file to retrieve the corresponding PCK Certificates and TCB Infos from the PCS.
+    The PCCS Admin Tool uses the data contained in the platform list file to retrieve the corresponding PCK Certificates and TCB Infos from the PCS.
-    The tool generates a cache file for each platform contained in the input JSON file.
+    For each entry in the platform list file, the tool generates a cache file at the path `./cache/<csv filename>/<qe_id>_<pce_id>` with `<csv filename>` being the name of the `.csv` file used as input to the platform list file.
-    By default, each cache file is written to the output folder `./cache/<input JSON filename>/` and has the name `<qe_id>_<pce_id>`.

 7. Use any out-of-band mechanism to copy the individual cache file of every registered platform back to the corresponding registered platform.
 8. On each registered platform with a corresponding cache file, the cached data is used automatically during TD Quote Generation.